-In the tradition of Hatha Yoga, practices of pranayama should only be started once body is released from dross and energy channels are free from blockages through the practices of Shatkarma (cleansing techniques), Asana (Hatha yoga pose) and Yogic diet.
+In the tradition of Hatha Yoga, practices of pranayama should only be started once the body is released from dross and energy channels are free from blockages through the practices of Shatkarma (cleansing techniques), Asana (Hatha yoga pose) and Yogic diet.
 Pranayama is more than simple breathing exercises and it must be practiced systematically and under the proper guidance.

 The word Prana is a combination of two syllables.
 Pra and Na.
 Prana denotes constancy it is a force in constant motion.
 Prana is the vital life force and Pranayama is the process by which internal pranic store is increased.
-Pranayama is comprised of two words Prana & ayama.
+Pranayama is comprised of two words Prana & Ayama.
 Which means Pranic capacity or length: It is not merely breath control but a technique through which quantity of Prana in the body is activated in a higher frequency.

-In yogic terminology it is said that whatever is manifest is the sthoola rupa or gross form of the subtle, cosmic energy, known as prana.
-In yoga and tantra there is an eternal truth: the basis of existence depends on the two forces, Shiva & Shakti, consciousness and energy, ultimately they are not two forces but one; Shakti or prana is the creative and dynamic aspect of consciousness or shiva.
+In yogic terminology, it is said that whatever is manifest is the sthoola rupa or gross form of the subtle, cosmic energy, known as prana.
+In yoga and tantra, there is an eternal truth: the basis of existence depends on the two forces, Shiva & Shakti, consciousness and energy, ultimately they are not two forces but one; Shakti or prana is the creative and dynamic aspect of consciousness or Shiva.
 The purpose of hatha yoga is the realize Shiva or consciousness by means of Shakti or Prana.

-Pranayama is practiced in order to understand and control pranic process in the body.
+Pranayama is practiced in order to understand and control the pranic process in the body.
 Breathing is a direct means of absorbing Prana and the manner in which we breathe sets off Pranic Vibration which influence our entire being.

 When prana moves, chitta (the mental force) moves.
 When Prana is without movement, Chitta is without movement.
-By this (steadiness of Prana) the yogi attains steadiness and should thus restrain the vayu (Air)’.
+By this (steadiness of Prana) the yogi attains steadiness and should thus restrain the Vayu (Air)’.
 II/2 Hatha Yoga Pradipika

 Prana and mind are intricately linked.
-Fluctuation of one means fluctuation of other.
+Fluctuation of one means fluctuation of others.
 When either the mind or the prana becomes balanced the other is steadied.
 Hatha yoga says, control the Prana and the mind is automatically controlled, whereas Raja Yoga says, control the mind Prana gets controlled.
 These are two approached of yoga.
 The mind is equated with a wild monkey, jumping here and there.
-Because of this inborn tendency it is very difficult to hold it still.
+Because of this inborn tendency, it is very difficult to hold it still.
 Hatha yoga says let the mind be concentrate on the automatic body functions and vital energy and mind will become quite by itself.

 There are also certain areas of nasal mucous membrane which are connected to the visceral organs.
 When impulses coming from the nose are rhythmic the visceral organs, particularly those connected to the coccygeal plexus, respond in the same manner, rhythmically.
-Being disturbed, these organ again send irregular impulses to the brain and cause more disharmony and imbalance.
+Being disturbed, these organs again send irregular impulses to the brain and cause more disharmony and imbalance.
 This cycle is continuous.

 By becoming aware of the nature of breath and by restraining it, the whole system is controlled.
 When you retain the breath you are stopping nervous impulses in different parts of the body & harmonizing the brain wave patterns.
 In Pranayama, it is the duration of breath retention which has to be increased.
-The longer the breath is held the greater the gap between nervous impulses and their responses in the brain.
+The longer the breath is held the greater the gap between nerve impulses and their responses in the brain.
 When retention is held for a prolonged period mental agitation is curtailed.

 When you go further into yoga, there comes a time when you must have some control of the mind so you can dive deeper within yourself.
 When you try to practice mantra or meditation, the fluctuating mental waves create a barrier between you and the object you are trying to focus your awareness on.